luismaecker/DeepTrees_fork/README.md

 ## API Documentation

-You can view the documentation on: https://taimur.khan.pages.hzdr.de/deeptrees
+You can view the documentation page on: [https://treecrowndelineation-ai-consultants-dkrz-35d16e8c9ecc31028ba160.pages.hzdr.de/](https://treecrowndelineation-ai-consultants-dkrz-35d16e8c9ecc31028ba160.pages.hzdr.de/)

 This library is documented using Sphinx.
 To build the documentation, run the following command.